seananderson/seananderson.ca/_posts/2013-08-23-debugging-r.md

 ---

-Knowing how to debug functions is a critical skill if you want to work proficiently in R. In my experience, the typical graduate student R user isn't aware of many of the debugging options in R. Maybe this partly stems from how the typical R user learns R. At least for graduate students, users often attend some introductory course or work their way through some introductory book.
-These courses or books typically touch on using functions in R but don't go into great detail (but see Hadley Wickham's upcoming book [Advanced R programming][]).
+Knowing how to debug functions is a critical skill if you want to work proficiently in R. In my experience, the many graduate student R users aren't aware of many R debugging options.
+Maybe this stems from how many people learn
+R. Many attend an introductory course or work their way through a introductory book.
+These courses or books typically touch on using functions in R but don't go into detail (but see Hadley Wickham's upcoming book [Advanced R programming][]).
 These R users then develop their own expertise.

 However, one of the insidious elements of self-teaching a programming language is that if a problem isn't obvious then it's hard to seek a solution.
-In the context of debugging, I'd bet that many users, and in particular those not familiar with other high-level programming languages, just don't know how much easier their R coding lives could be.
+In the context of debugging, I'd bet that many users, and in particular those not familiar with other high-level programming languages, don't know how much easier their R coding lives could be.

 Read on for an introduction to the basic R debugging strategies that every user should be familiar with.
 To paraphrase Hadley from a talk he gave in